-Using one of the articles provided by your facilitator, develop a formal and detailed outline of the article using the outline template also provided by your facilitator.
+Using an article provided by your facilitator, develop a formal and detailed outline of the article using the outline template also provided by your facilitator.

-Assignment #2 - In-class Writing of Formal Essay Value 10%
+Assignment #2 - In-class Writing of Formal Essay Value 15%

 Due: Class 8 Assigned in Class 2.